 Given that not all study participants will be asked to also participate in the qualitative data collection components of the study, consent for qualitative components will be requested separately.
 The exception is the legal/parent guardian of the young women who will provide consent for any potential qualitative procedures at the time of original consent.
 Participants will be informed of the qualitative component of the study and consent will be requested.
-For young men and women parental consent will also be required.
+There is also a separate consent for the post-intervention qualitative components for both young women participants and community members.

 The consent forms will be available in English and Xitsonga (Shangaan); the template is available in Appendix II.
 The consent form will detail the reasons for the qualitative data collection including potential risks and benefits, and time spent participating in the requested activity.
 Participants will be told that they have the right to skip particular discussion points or to stop participation completely at any time if they are uncomfortable.
 The research objectives, the procedures involved, and the telephone numbers of the project and the local Project Coordinator's contact information will be included in the consent form.
 A copy of signed consent will be provided to literate and illiterate participants (unless not desired by the participant).
 Participants will provide their signature on the consent forms.